MirkoChiavaroli/MirkoChiavaroli/README.md

 - 👋 Hi, I’m @MirkoChiavaroli
 - 👀 I’m interested in bicycle and pastry, I'm Graphic Designer and Motion Graphic Designer.
-- 🌱 I’m currently learning how to code
+- 🌱 I’m currently learning how to code at Le Reacteur
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 MirkoChiavaroli/MirkoChiavaroli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.